GerardGascon/gerardgascon.github.io/_talks/2022-03-19-Game-Development-in-16-bits.md

 image: 16_bits_talk.png
 release: 2022
 place: Arxiu Comarcal de l'Alt Urgell
-description: A talk explaining the development of a complete video game for the Sega Mega Drive.
 short-description: The development of the research.
-remarkable: true
 banner: Arxiu.png
 city: La Seu d'Urgell
 download: